dirtycache/forti-config/HOWTO/IPsec_Tunnel_VTI.md

         next
     end

-> [!A note about IPsec and SD-WAN]
+# A note about IPsec and SD-WAN!

-> At this point, you may decide to create a new SD-WAN zone.
+At this point, you may decide to create a new SD-WAN zone.
 This is useful in a situation where device FOO has 2 ISPs and you wish to create 2 IPsec tunnels to BAR, one over each ISP.
 Simply put, an SD-WAN zone for IPsec collapses multiple tunnels between the same two peers into a logical grouping (and logical interface, used for firewall policy)

-> This scenario would change the interface names you use - chiefly, where you would use interface `w1_FOO-w1_BAR` you would instead specify an SD-WAN zone name such as `sdw_FOO-BAR`.
+This scenario would change the interface names you use - chiefly, where you would use interface `w1_FOO-w1_BAR` you would instead specify an SD-WAN zone name such as `sdw_FOO-BAR`.

-> Perhaps a future revision of this guide will include creating such an SD-WAN zone, but for the moment, it does not.
+Perhaps a future revision of this guide will include creating such an SD-WAN zone, but for the moment, it does not.

-> For now, consider that once you build objects and policy referencing any particular interface, it gets much harder to migrate that interface into an SD-WAN zone later.
+For now, consider that once you build objects and policy referencing any particular interface, it gets much harder to migrate that interface into an SD-WAN zone later.
 Therefore, consider building an SD-WAN zone even if you only have one member interface.

 ## config firewall address